top of page

 Dawson eventually chose to shift gears, selling the blog to Wild Snow contributor, friend, and businessman Doug Stenclik in 2019, writing that “Doug, as an independent publishing company, will gradually take over majority ownership of the site, in continued partnership with me.”
 Dawson elaborated further to Blister Reviews editor-in-chief Jonathan Ellsworth in a late-2021 podcast, saying “I still really enjoy blogging, have a huge emotional place for the site.
 It’s nice because I can stay involved and I didn’t have to do the corporate sellout.”
 Dawson spoke more to his desire to keep the site core to backcountry skiing, continuing “luckily Doug saw the value in it and decided to step in and keep it going and I’m just forever grateful to that because the body of work on there is huge and it achieves more and more value as it becomes somewhat historic.”

 But WildSnow.com would not stay independent.
 Stenclik sold the blog to Bardin Hill-financed AllGear Digital in December of 2022.
-Eric Phung, cofounder and CEO of AllGear Digital – which owns a stable of review sites whose revenue model is based on click-for-commission affiliate links – stated that Bardin Hill’s $40 million infusion and AllGear Digital’s subsequent purchasing of several niche-sport blogs (including The Inertia, a surfing site analogous to WildSnow.com) was enacted as “an opportunity for our group to double-down and reach significant scale.”
+Eric Phung, cofounder and CEO of AllGear Digital stated that Bardin Hill’s $40 million infusion and AllGear Digital’s subsequent purchasing of several niche-sport blogs (including The Inertia, a surfing site analogous to WildSnow.com) was enacted as “an opportunity for our group to double-down and reach significant scale.”

 WildSnow.com, like the large mainstream media players, like the bigger outdoor content creators, had been folded into a Wall Street-backed, conglomerate apparatus.
 The mindset of scalable growth to increase asset value in the portfolios of investors had seeped all the way down from the most corporate written media sources all the way to niche sports blogs covering surfing and backcountry skiing.

-The loss of independent voices in outdoor media from incorporation into investment-firm backed conglomerates is thus a real threat and is already happening.
+The loss of independent voices in outdoor media from incorporation into investment-firm backed conglomerates is not only a real threat; it's already happening.
 As the landscape of long-form content has changed over the years, sports media conglomerates have dutifully become more creative in their ability to commoditize even the most autonomous sources of information for their financial backers – those sites that have steadfastly remained independent are now at risk of becoming wealth creators for a decidedly sterile demographic: Wall Street.
 Humble, genuine content – from the top down – is in danger of becoming part of these firms’ money–first agendas.

-Rogge purchased legacy publication Mountain Gazette in January of 2020 and reorganized the magazine as a large format, bi-yearly.
-His philosophy clearly opposes of the prevailing movement in the outdoor world, saying on Mountain Gazette’s about page that “media, especially outdoor media, is broken.
+Rogge - a latter-year editor at Powder - purchased legacy publication Mountain Gazette in January of 2020 and reorganized the magazine as a large format, bi-yearly.
+His philosophy opposes the prevailing movement in the outdoor world, saying on Mountain Gazette’s about page that “media, especially outdoor media, is broken.
 The old advertising model is dead, the new way of delivering content is too reliant on affiliate sales and pay-to-play gear reviews.”
 It seems readers have reveled in the alternative that Rogge’s created, where advertisers are carefully chosen, and the magazine’s gigantic 11” x 17” format gives photographers a unique platform for their work, not to mention ample room for long form articles.
 The formula appears to have legs – Rogge goes on to say that “it's working.
 We sold out of our first revival issue in six weeks.
 We’ve sold out of every issue since then.”

-But while these two independent magazines show there is potential for long-form’s survival in outdoor media, big money’s presence – long a factor in the fates of the larger publications – has finally crept into the realm of small, niche outlets for outdoor media.
+But while these two independent magazines show there is potential for long-form’s survival in outdoor media, big money’s presence – long a factor in the fates of the larger publications – is now irreparably changing the scope of smaller content creators.
 And the conglomerates with Wall Street financing are modeled on making revenue streams first – their philosophy stems from making millions for their investors, at rapid scalability, now using even the smaller niche blogs to achieve their goals.
-Outdoor media – even the favorite, funky, small outfits – is at danger of being utilized by forces whose main goal is not tied to authentic content creation – or even an outdoor-oriented ethos at all.
+Outdoor media – even the favorite, funky, small outfits – is at danger of being utilized by forces whose main goal is not tied to authentic content creation – or even an outdoor-oriented ethos at all: an affiliate-link revenue format rife with conflict of interest.

 AllGear Digital is one of those firms.
 Though the content of the sites has all the markings of at least somewhat rich content – and their stable of sites now includes aforementioned core, recently independent blogs – any depth of content is inextricably linked to meeting the demands of their large Wall Street investor, not their readers or the outdoor culture at large.
 And AllGear Digital’s business methodologies show that.